caltechlibrary/iga/docs/installation.md

 ## IGA as a normal program

 Please choose an approach that suits your situation and preferences.
+Then, after installation, proceed to (1) [get an InvenioRDM token](quick-start.md#getting-an-inveniordm-token) and (2) [configure IGA for command-line use](quick-start.md#configuring-a-local-iga).

-### Alternative 1: installing IGA using `pipx`
+### Installation alternative 1: installing IGA using `pipx`

 [Pipx](https://pypa.github.io/pipx/) lets you install Python programs in a way that isolates Python dependencies from other Python programs on your system, and yet the resulting `iga` command can be run from any shell and directory &ndash; like any normal program on your computer.
 If you use `pipx` on your system, you can install IGA with the following command:
 ```sh